chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 <!--
 And you're right, it does.

-All you're computers are called nodes and abstracted and given arbitary names, autoscaling groups and such will automatically detect the sick in your flock, take them out, and bring a replacement in. all while seamlessly (ish) resceheduling the workload that was on the failed computer -->
+All you're computers are called nodes and abstracted and given arbitrary names, autoscaling groups and such will automatically detect the sick in your flock, take them out, and bring a replacement in. all while seamlessly (ish) rescheduling the workload that was on the failed computer -->

 ---